kontist/kontist.github.io/docs.markdown

 <td valign="top"><a href="#mutationresult">MutationResult</a>!</td>
 <td>

-Remove an Asset from the Transaction and storage
+Remove an Asset from the Transaction

 </td>
 </tr>